-Not long ago tattoos were the epitome of taboo in Western culture, dedicated to the sidelines of our society.
-Now, they’re everywhere.
+Not long ago getting a tattoo were the epitome of taboo in Western culture, dedicated to the sidelines of our society.

-Tattoos have exploded in popularity in the last 50 years or so, with around 15% of all Australians thought to have at least one tattoo.
-As well as being more common, tattoos are also more visible, with employers and companies more open to their staff having visible tattoos, and more people taking up the opportunity to get inked on more visible skin.
+As well as being more common, it is also more visible, with employers and companies more open to their staff having visible inks, and more people taking up the opportunity to get inked on more visible skin.

 The problem is that some people still want to stand out from the crowd with their tattoos, but it’s getting harder and harder to do that with the masses of inked up individuals in the world.